SFC response to Net Zero

-Scotland’s legacy from hosting COP26 in 2021 has been evident during COP 27 and COP 15 this year and is a living legacy that continues to evolve and grow, including a range of research and innovation examples supported by the world leading activity of Scottish institutions and showcased in our Net Zero & Sustainability Framework for Action [PDF].
+Scotland’s legacy from hosting COP26 in 2021 was evident during COP 27 and COP 15 last year and will continue to evolve and grow at COP28 this year.
+At COP26 Scotland showcased a range of research and innovation examples supported by the world leading activity of Scottish institutions as highlighted in our Net Zero & Sustainability Framework for Action [PDF].

 Our funding for research and innovation supports environmental sustainability and net zero early mover advantage through the development of expertise in colleges and universities aimed at reducing carbon emissions and progressing technologies to reduce emissions and safeguard the environment.
 There is a clear link from that expertise into key policy agendas of domestic and global significance including, but not limited to, SDG 13 on climate change.
 Our investments benefit the whole pipeline from discovery driven research to multidisciplinary and applied challenges and innovation outcomes.

 Skills for the Climate Emergency